NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 quadcopter is not armed (see below).
 You will also need a way to trigger calibration mode (e.g., pressing one of the buttons).

+Use the LCD to tell the user that they are in calibration mode.

 ### Arming your FCB

 The propellers are sharp enough and fast enough to hurt you.
 To